At-home pet euthanasia is a compassionate way to honor the journey you’ve shared.

 - Choose a place (inside or out) where your pet and invited family members feel comfortable.

-- Dr. Scotti will arrive at the appointed time and complete paperwork with you, including: authorization for the euthanasia procedure, confirmation of aftercare instructions, and verification that your pet has not bitten anyone (required by state law).
+- Dr. Scotti will arrive at the appointed time and complete paperwork with you, including: authorization for the euthanasia procedure, confirmation of aftercare instructions, and verification that your pet has not bitten anyone within 14 days of the appointment (required by state law).

 - Dr. Scotti will explain the procedure and invite you to ask questions.

 - When you are ready, she will administer an injection of sedative and pain-reliever under the skin.
 This may sting momentarily, but will gradually cause a state of deep relaxation.
+If your pet is eating, we encourage you to have a tasty treat to help distract them from this injection.
 Because every individual is different, it can range from 5-20 minutes to take full effect.
 During this time, stay with your pet: talk to them, hold them as they relax.

 - Once sedated, a small amount of hair is clipped in order to administer the final injection directly into a vein in their leg.
 This injection is fast-acting.
 Again, you can soothe and reassure your pet as they receive the injection.